CIRM has appointed an international Scientific Committee to oversee all scientific decisions. Click on the button above to discover its 20 members.

-At any one time, the team at CIRM oversees the organization of around 100 large workshops, as scientific calendars are planned on average two years before events take place.
+At any one time, the team at CIRM oversees the organization of around 100 large conferences and research schools, as scientific calendars are planned on average two years before events take place.
 These workshops, where new advances are made and new ideas are discussed, focus on all areas of mathematics and involve the scientific and economic sectors that benefit from mathematical research and developments.

-To advertize events widely and share crucial information for a successful running of the events, CIRM has chosen to focus on a very professional presentation of each selected event through the use of mini websites in French and in English.
-The effect is to increase communication on all activities and ensure that organizers are offered quality tools to advertize their event.
+To advertize events widely and share crucial information for a successful running of the events, CIRM has chosen to focus on a very professional presentation of each event through the use of dedicated webpages in French and English.
+This increases communication on all our activities and ensures that organizers are offered quality tools to advertize their event.

-Mini websites are linked to CIRM's general website through its calendars of events.
-Furthermore, the international coordinator makes sure information is posted on international platforms such as the AMS calendar, ERCOM calendar, EMS website, newsletters etc.
+Events webpages are linked to CIRM's general websites (in French / in English) through the calendars of events.
+Furthermore, the international coordinator makes sure information is posted on international platforms such as the AMS calendar, ERCOM calendar, EMS website, etc.

 Created in 2013, this Chair was named to honour the memory of Jean Morlet, an engineer who worked on the discovery of the theory of wavelets - a tool that was used to later develop the JPEG 2000 standard, among many other developments.
 Morlet worked with a group of scientists, some of them based in Marseille and many meetings of the group took place at Luminy.
-This programme has quite a precise and demanding road map, with a range of compulsory events to be organized.
+This programme has quite a precise and demanding road map, with a range of compulsory events to organize.
 It has met with great international success.
-Sixteen chairs have already been awarded and selection takes place two years before the start of a semester.
+Nineteen semesters have already been awarded.
+Selection takes place on average two years before the start of a semester.

-Participants in events linked to a Chair come from all over the world and it is not rare to see 80% foreigners among the visitors!
+Participants in events linked to a Chair semester come from all over the world and it is not rare to see 80% foreigners among the visitors!
 In one of its evaluations of the Labex CARMIN initiative, the French National Research Agency commented on the high quality of this project and on its novelty aspect.
 Quality can also be observed in the funding that the Chair has attracted.
-Alongside original sponsors and partners in this programme (Aix-Marseille University, CIRM, City of Marseille) other sponsors have been found for some of the semesters.
-For example, one of the highest contributors has been the US National Science Foundation, supporting the participation of US-based researchers in many of the events.
+Alongside original sponsors and partners in this programme (Aix-Marseille University, CIRM, City of Marseille) other sponsors co-fund many of the semesters.
+For example, one of the highest contributors has been the American National Science Foundation, supporting the participation of US-based researchers in many of the events.
 The Clay Mathematics Institute has also been a regular, generous sponsor, as well as the European Mathematical Society, Foundation Compositio, not forgetting local sponsors too.

 This Chair also contributes to creating a good synergy between the various Marseille mathematical departments and, as such, plays an indirect part in the very good position granted to Aix-Marseille "Mathematics" in world rankings.